 At least one of these stocks (if not all of them) is worth further research for fans of Warren Buffett.
 Seritage is an aggressive play on a fundamentally strong business making an important shift away from Sears Holdings stores.
 McCormick has the kind of business that Buffett likes and has been doing well while peers have struggled.
 And U.S. Bancorp is a boring bank that can underpin a portfolio with steady returns -- no matter what the market throws at it.

 10 stocks we like better than US BancorpWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and US Bancorp wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Chris Neiger has no position in any of the stocks mentioned.
+Demitri Kalogeropoulos owns shares of Berkshire Hathaway (B shares).
+Jordan Wathen has no position in any of the stocks mentioned.
 Reuben Gregg Brewer has no position in any of the stocks mentioned.
-Travis Hoium owns shares of Apple and Berkshire Hathaway (B shares).
-The Motley Fool owns shares of and recommends Apple.
-The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
-The Motley Fool recommends Berkshire Hathaway (B shares).
+The Motley Fool recommends Berkshire Hathaway (B shares) and McCormick.
 The Motley Fool has a disclosure policy.